 Frequently Asked Questions

-What is a certified postpartum doula?
+What is a Certified Postpartum Doula?

 A Certified Postpartum Doula cares for their client and their family in their home within the first twelve weeks following the birth.
 Doula certification is earned through a widely recognized doula certifying organization (such as DONA International, CAPPA, or ICEA), and typically involves training, reading assignments, hands-on experience, and evaluations.
 Postpartum doulas provides non-medical (and nonjudgmental) support while assisting with newborn care, establishing safe sleep habits/routines, sibling adjustment, and more.
 Postpartum doulas also offer evidence-based information on newborn care/feeding, emotional and physical recovery from childbirth, and other issues related to the postpartum period.

-What is a certified lactation educator?
+What is a Certified Lactation Provider?

 What Code of Ethics are followed?